Chris Milillo

 As a Performer

 Since his very first gig at age 15, Chris has been an in-demand working drum set artist and multi-instrumentalist, performing and recording in many styles and settings.
-While Chris mainly works in the New York Tri-State area, he has performed all over the U.S (including Hawaii), as well as in Europe and Canada, in venues ranging from small cafes and local pubs, to Skydome in Toronto, and the 68,000 seat Alamodome in San Antonio, TX.
+While Chris is based in the New York Tri-State area, he has performed all over the U.S (including Hawaii), as well as in Europe, Canada, and Mexico, in venues ranging from small cafes and local pubs, to Skydome in Toronto, and the 68,000 seat Alamodome in San Antonio, TX.
 Chris' bands have performed in support of such artists as Stone Temple Pilots, The B52's, KC and the Sunshine Band, The Brian Setzer Orchestra, Barenaked Ladies, The Smithereens, and many others.
 Chris continues to perform regularly, both live and in the studio.

 Chris' recorded work, with blues rockers Tony Bellantoni and the Swag Hooks, has been featured on CBS television's "Late, Late Show" with Craig Ferguson, and material from sessions he did with producer Bobby Lustgarten appeared nationally on country radio.
 Chris works frequently with producer Steve Esposito, at Electric Blue Velvet Records in Pleasantville, NY. and has also worked with notable producer/engineers Paul Orofino of Millbrook Sound Studios, Chris Cubeta of Galuminum Foil Productions, and Fred Guarino at Tiki Recording in Glen Cove, NY.